 With AD RMS on Windows Server 2012, users can share rights-protected documents between companies that have a federated trust relationship.
 For more information, see Active Directory Rights Management Services Overview and Federating AD RMS.
 With Azure RMS, the ability to securely collaborate between organizations is built-in and doesn't require you to complete any special configuration.

 While the ability to create and consume protected emails in Outlook 2016 does not require any special configuration in the email server, Exchange Server 2016 offers additional IRM-protected email functionality including RMS protection for Unified Messaging voice mail messages and Microsoft Outlook protection rules that can automatically apply IRM-protection to messages in Outlook 2016 before they leave the Microsoft Outlook client.
 Additionally, enabling IRM integration in Exchange Server allows users to create and consume protected emails in Outlook Web App and in Exchange ActiveSync IRM-enabled mobile devices.
 For more information, Information Rights Management in Exchange 2016.

 Applying IRM permissions to documents or email messages requires the following:

-Access to AD RMS for Windows Server 2008, Windows Server 2008 R2, Windows Server 2012, Windows Server 2012 R2, or to Azure Rights Management in order obtain licenses to consume content.
+Access to AD RMS for Windows Server 2012 or Windows Server 2012 R2, or to Azure Rights Management in order obtain licenses to consume content.

 Rights Management client software.
 This client software is included in Windows Vista and later versions.
 The Rights Management sharing applications provides an optional add-on that enhances IRM functionality in Office.